Why We Do It

-The inaccessibility of this knowledge, alternative ideas and the people who create it is not however simply a problem affecting Africa’s identity or image.
-It has far reaching consequences to the daily choices people make, how access is controlled or denied, when and where opportunities are presented and realised, how social justice is both vetted and meted out, and more sweepingly who receives what rights and privileges.
-The distorted perceptions of Africa’s reality and who and what we understand creates a myriad of limitations that stifle growth, opportunity and most critically innovation.
+The inaccessibility of knowledge, alternative ideas and the people who create it, not only affect Africa’s identity and image, but also have far reaching consequences that alter the daily choices people make, how access is controlled or denied, when and where opportunities are presented and realised, how social justice is both vetted and meted out, and more sweepingly, who gains what rights and privileges.

-Conversation allows us to share, debate and adapt our thoughts in personal, interactive, multi-dimensional and compelling ways; we remix ideas through spontaneous, unrehearsed collaboration.
-The advantages of this approach are that it encourages the cross-pollination of ideas and provides a fertile ground for transforming how we perceive and locate our society and ourselves.
-This approach: promotes the creation of alternative streams of thought; debunks preconceived notions of who and what experts are; promotes the translation of discipline specific codified language; provides inspiration to collaborate or new initiatives; can be extremely effective when applied to solving problems; breaks down cultural and interdisciplinary prejudice; and can be a key ingredient in the development of a healthy knowledge economy.
+Conversations allow us to share, debate and adapt our thoughts in personal, interactive, multi-dimensional and compelling ways.
+We remix ideas through spontaneous, unrehearsed collaboration.
+The advantage of this approach is that it encourages the cross-pollination of ideas, and provides fertile ground for transforming how we perceive and locate our society and ourselves.
+Further, it promotes the creation of alternative streams of thought; debunks preconceived notions of who and what experts are; promotes the translation of discipline-specific codified language; provides inspiration to collaborate and to create new initiatives; breaks down cultural and interdisciplinary prejudice; and can be a key ingredient in the development of a healthy knowledge economy.

-Talking Heads Media – There is currently no consistent programming on broadly accessible media channels that exists in Africa that highlights the ideas of Africa’s thought leader’s in interesting and accessible ways.
-Talking Heads Live has the benefit of progressing and disseminating ideas though conversation, but its format and scale prevent it from reaching a broader audience.
-To achieve broader access mini-documentaries and audio-casts are created with selected participants from the Talking Heads live events.
+Talking Heads Media – There is currently no consistent programming on widely accessible media channels that highlights the ideas of Africa’s thought leaders in interesting ways.
+The live events offers the benefit of disseminating ideas though conversation, but its format and scale prevent it from reaching broader audiences.
+To achieve wider access, Talking Heads Media was created which produces short video and audio-casts, which focus on the ideas making a difference in places all over Africa.